JamesWHomer/TemporalEncoding/COLAB_GUIDE.md

 1. Check that the weights directory path is correct
 2. Verify the actual directory structure: `!ls -la {weights_dir}` and `!ls -la {weights_dir}/1/`
 3. Make sure the model.ckpt file exists: `!ls -la {weights_dir}/1/model.ckpt`
+4. Try using the direct path to the `/1` directory as shown in Step 7 above

 ## Saving Your Work